fred-ai-security/ai-security-assurance-labs/llm-operations/model-deployment-security-engineering.md

 # Purpose

 This module defines a complete engineering security framework for deploying AI models safely and defensively.
 It ensures runtime isolation, boundary protection, model integrity, and strict observability, meeting enterprise security and AI governance standards.

+Baseline runtime hardening requirements are defined in model-execution-runtime-security.md.